 Best of Show

-Medals will be awarded to 1st, 2nd, and 3rd place in each category.
-A minimum score of 30 is required to earn a medal.
-Each entry is entitled to one medal.
-For entries brewed by multiple brewers, additional medals may be purchased for $15 per medal.
-Co-Brewers must be noted during entry registration and only one co-brewer will be recognized for each entry.
+Commemorative ASH 25th Anniversary Medals will be awarded to 1st, 2nd, and 3rd place in each category based on judging; additional medals for co-brewers may be purchased for $15 per medal by contacting the organizer.
+A minimum score of 28 is required to earn a medal.
+Places are awarded at the discretion of the judges.
+Each entry is entitled to one medal; for entries brewed by multiple brewers, additional medals may be purchased.

 Virtual.
 April ASH General Meeting.